Consider following these recommendations with your course(s).

 - Need help getting started?
 Find more information in the DELTA Knowledge Base.

 For tests delivered online, follow these additional best practices:

-- Provide students with an opportunity to take a practice exam in the same format as the graded exam.
+- Allow students an opportunity to take a practice exam in the same format as the graded exam.

-All paper-based tests must be submitted to DELTA Testing Services at firstname.lastname@example.org at least two days prior to the exam date.
+Paper-based tests may be uploaded at the time of submitting course information or emailed to DELTA Testing Services at email@example.com at least two days prior to the exam.

 - Course and section numbers (example, BIO 181 610)